musa2333/GOF/README.md

    (deep and shallow clone)
 ### 6. Template design pattern
    example is when student join the examination and solve the question
+### 7. Facade design pattern
+   example is who's the one buy the fund to invest